How to Develop a Lending App: An Actionable Guide for Startups

 Type 2.
 Personal Loans App

 These are mobile tools that are designed to let users apply for a personal loan without ever setting foot in a financial institution in contrast to bank loans.
 This loan type is useful for consolidating debts like student loans, settling an outstanding bill, or financing large purchases.
+Some apps even work specifically with student bank accounts to give out loans.

 Type 3.
 Instant Loans App